 Q: Can chiropractors (specialty 35) ever bill for durable medical equipment, prosthetics, orthotics, and supplies?

 A: Yes.
-If as the supplier, they have a valid supplier number assigned by the National Supplier Clearinghouse and Medicare’s rules for ordering the supplies are followed.
+If as the supplier, they have a valid supplier number assigned by either of the National Provider Enrollment (NPE) administrative contractors — NPE East and NPE West — and Medicare’s rules for ordering the supplies are followed.
 However, a chiropractor who is a supplier cannot both order and furnish the DME.
 If a chiropractor orders DME, it will not be reimbursed.

 Q: Under what circumstances should the chiropractor get an advance beneficiary notice (ABN) signed by the patient?